calebpollman/web-scraping-parallel-processing/post.md

 ## Introduction

-This is a quick post that looks at how to speed up a simple, Python-based web scraping and crawling script with the parallel Processing via the multiprocessing library.
+This is a quick post that looks at how to speed up a simple, Python-based web scraping and crawling script with parallel processing via the multiprocessing library.
 We'll also break down the script itself and show how to test the parsing functionality.

 TODO: add image